efraimgl/terraform-code-generator/README.md

-# terraform-code-generator
-Automating Terraform Code Generation with Google Generative AI and Python

-Certainly!
-Here's a README file you can use for your project:

----

 # Terraform Code Generator

 This Python script generates Terraform code using the Google Generative AI model, formats it, and saves it to a file.
 The Terraform code is generated based on a user-provided prompt, which describes the infrastructure to be created.
 The generated code includes a provider block, comments, and the necessary infrastructure resources.